Are eggs a cause of food allergy?

 Some foods are more liable than others to cause allergic reactions in susceptible people because of the kind of proteins they contain.
 Eggs contain proteins that, especially in the raw state, may cause allergies in sensitive people.
 Heating changes the nature of these proteins.
 This explains why people with a mild allergy to eggs may tolerate some cooked foods, such as cakes or egg pasta, even when they contain relatively large quantities of egg.

 Who is most likely to have an egg allergy?

 Egg allergy is most common in infants under the age of twelve months and then becomes progressively less of a problem.
-It is estimated that it affects between 0.5% - 2.5% of infants1, 2 and that about one third of children who have an egg allergy will be able to tolerate eggs by the age of ten.
+It is estimated that it affects between 0.5% - 2.5% of infants1, 2 and that most children who have an egg allergy will be able to tolerate eggs by the age of six.
 By the teenage years it is estimated that only around 30% of them remain egg allergic.
-Most people outgrow their egg allergy by the time they reach adulthood, although in some cases the egg allergy may persist into adult life.
-A recent analysis found that only 0.5% of young adults in the UK are sensitive to eggs3.
+In some cases the egg allergy may persist into adult life but a recent analysis found that only 0.5% of young adults in the UK are sensitive to eggs3.
 Those with other allergies, or with a family history of allergy, seem to be particularly vulnerable.